Salt Lake City Trade Secrets Attorney

 - United Producers v.
 Brokerage 360: On June 10, 2015, at 9:00 p.m., in a complicated Utah Uniform Trade Secret Act case, with over 600 marked exhibits, the jury returned a verdict for the Defendant Brokerage 360 and its owner, Defendant Carl Roestenburg.
 United Producers asked the jury for $1.2 million for unjust enrichment and received nothing, zero against these key defendants.

 Trade secrets comprise a wide range of subjects, from formula used by financial firms and recipes for beverages to procedures for manufacturing and programming code for software applications.
 These business secrets also include patterns, algorithms, client lists, customer lists, data compilations and a variety of other information that is neither known to the general public nor to competitors of the trade secret owner.
-Contact our Salt Lake City trade secrets attorneys for more information.
+Contact our Salt Lake City trade secret attorneys for more information.

 In our trade secret practice, Larsen & Rico works with executives, business owners, inventors, startup enterprises and others to address their risks with regard to trade secrets, including: